 Estimate the force exerted on your eardrum due to the water above when you are swimming at the bottom of the pool with a depth 5.0 m.
+Assume the surface area of the eardrum is 1.0cm2.

 We first need to find out the pressure difference that is being exerted on the eardrum.
 Then estimate the area of the eardrum to find out the force exerted on the eardrum.